draggsconnor/BlipKit/manual/effects.md

 ## Vibrato

-`BK_EFFECT_VIBRATO` raises and lowers the note pitch relatively to the current note by the given number of halftones repeatedly in the given number of ticks.
+`BK_EFFECT_VIBRATO` raises and lowers the pitch relatively to the current note by the given number of halftones repeatedly in the given number of ticks.

 One vibrato cycle consist of 4 phases.
 In the first phase the pitch is raised by the given amount.
 In the second phase the pitch is lowered to 0 again.
 The next two phases are the mirrowed variant of the first two, in which the pitch is first lowered by the given amount and the raised up to 0 again.